chillgirlang/group-ni-ara/README.md

   - **View All Appointments** Analyze data to form diagnoses.
   - **Add New Patient** Outline treatment plans, including medications and follow-ups.
   - **Add New SOAP Case**
-    -  [ Record of Patient symptoms and medical history ]
     -  [ Physical exam results and test findings ]
     -  [ Diagnosis and evaluation ]
     -  [Treatment and follow-up instructions ]